gddk/solarshed/README.md

-# rpi
+# solarshed

 Raspberry Pi to control a pair of SSR to maximize efficiency of solar use.

 ## WARNING: HIGH VOLTAGE

 This is dangerous.
 Serious injury or death may occur.
 This is NOT to be done by students or anyone not familiar with the dangers of high voltage electricity.
+Please use extreme caution and safety measures attempting to replicate this.

 ## Overview